Laurent Croci

 Laurent Croci (born 8 December 1964) is a French football manager and former player, who last managed FC Mulhouse.

 Playing career

 Croci was born in Montbéliard, Doubs.
-He began his career with Sochaux, featuring for the clubs 'B' team until he turned 18.
-Croci spent 10 years in the first team, before leaving for Bordeaux.
+He began his career with Sochaux, featuring for the club's 'B' team until he turned 18.
+Croci spent 10 years in the first team before leaving for Bordeaux.
 Whilst at Bordeaux he won the 1995 UEFA Intertoto Cup and played in the 1996 UEFA Cup Final, and was cautioned in the first leg.

 After five years with Bordeaux, Croci spent time with Scottish side Dundee, before joining Carlisle United.
 However, he only played one game for each club, before he left for Swiss side Étoile Carouge.

 He returned to France to finish his career with amateur sides Lormont and Blanquefort, before managing the latter for the 2000–01 season.